spsnk/parrot_hw/README.md

 apiv1_1  |  * Running on http://192.168.128.3:5000/ (Press CTRL+C to quit)
 ```

-When above message is shown application is ready for local development, any changes on `apiv1` and `web/html` folders will be automatically reloaded, open up your favorite editor and load up the project directory to make changes.
+When above message is shown application is ready for local development, any changes on `apiv1` folder will be automatically reloaded, open up your favorite editor and load up the project directory to make changes.

 ### Remove Development Environment